untitaker/awesome-mastodon/README.md

 * [Mastodon View Profile](https://github.com/bramus/mastodon-view-profile) - Chrome extension that adds a button to the toolbar to visit a profile on your instance ease of following
 * [Graze for Mastodon](https://graze.jaredzimmerman.com/) - Chrome & Firefox extension that enables 1-click follow, favorite, boost, and bookmark for Mastodon, no matter what instance you call home.
 * [StreetPass](https://streetpass.social/) - an extension that collects `rel=me` links from websites that you visit so you can find people to follow on Mastodon based on the sites you visit
+* [Thicctodon](https://gitlab.com/adzetko/thicctodon) - a browser extension that lets you change the width of columns in Mastodon's advanced view

 ### Bookmarklets